johnofleek/RPi_SierraWireless_PPP/README.md

 sudo cp chatDown /etc/chatscripts/
 ```
 ## Configure the HL module with the SIM card credentials

-Edit the file "chatHLsetup" to match the credentials required for your SIM card.
+The chat script is written to automate configuration of modem APN, PAP or CHAP authentication settings.
+Alternatively this can be carried out manually using a terminal and AT commands.

 Notes
 -    The example uses PAP autentication
 -    If using a physical serial port baud rate and handshake settings will be needed.
 -    If the sim desn't require authentication credentials set both the username and password to empty strings ""
 -    This script only needs to be run when the modem settings need to be changed - the modem retains the settings after a power cycle

+Edit the file "chatHLsetup" to match the credentials required for your SIM card.

 Then execute the chat script as follows
 ```
 chat -v -f ./chatHLsetup > /dev/ttyACM0 < /dev/ttyACM0